 US citizens seeking a foreign citizenship can get a passport from the Republic of Serbia if they obtain Serbian citizenship by birth through Serbian ancestry, marriage to a Serbian national, naturalization, or exception.

-Holders of a second passport from Serbia can travel visa free to 148 visa free and visa on arrival countries, including China, Russia, Hong Kong, Singapore, and all countries in the European Union.
-You may need to apply for a visa online ahead of time for the on arrival visa countries.
+Serbia passport holders can travel visa free to 148 visa free and visa on arrival countries, including China, Russia, Hong Kong, Singapore, and most countries in the Schengen Area.

 Is the Serbia passport biometric?